Alberta Human Rights Commission

 Candidates should be able to travel throughout the province as required.

 Please see the attached Position Profile for more information on this opportunity and a detailed list of responsibilities

 Please note: This ad will close on January 31, 2024.

 The posting may be used to fill current and future public agency vacancies.

 In addition to your cover letter and resume, we require a biography.
 Click HERE to download the biography form.

-Once the forms are completed, save them to your computer.
+Once the forms are completed, save them to your PC.
 When you click on submit application, you will be prompted to upload additional documents.
 Drag and drop or upload your completed biography form and others requested into the ‘Drop files below or click to upload’ section.

-Executive Search, Public Service Commission
+Executive Search, Alberta Public Service Commission.

 Carefully read the Recruitment Posting and the Position Profile to ensure this is an appropriate opportunity for you.
 Applicants are advised to provide information that clearly and concisely demonstrates how their qualifications meet the advertised requirements.